-I sometimes find myself wondering whether I'm more likely to be swallowed by the earth or crushed by rubble when the Big One strikes, so I traced this huge PDF map from the California Department of Conversation showing San Francisco's seismic hazard zones into Google Earth.
+When I lived in San Francisco, I sometimes found myself wondering whether I was more likely to be swallowed by the earth or crushed by rubble when the Big One strikes, so I traced this huge PDF map from the California Department of Conversation showing San Francisco's seismic hazard zones into Google Earth.

 I imported the areas at risk of liquefaction and landslides into Google Maps, but the landslide map got split across several pages, so you may just want to download the KMZ file and view it in Google Earth instead.